 That single decision can lead to stronger muscles and bones, better energy, improved blood sugar regulation, and greater resilience over time.
 Walking still plays an important role in overall health, but Michelle is clear that it cannot replace resistance training.
 “Strength is the foundation,” she says.
 “Without it, everything else becomes harder as the years go on.”

-Strength training later in life is not about chasing youth, it is about protecting your future.
-Your body is still capable of change.
+Strength training later in life is not about chasing youth.
+It is about protecting your future.
+Your body can still adapt.
 Your muscles still respond to challenge.
-And with a thoughtful, consistent approach, strength becomes one of the most powerful tools for aging well.
+And with a steady, consistent approach, strength becomes one of the most valuable tools you have for staying active and capable.
+And those everyday moments start to change.

-The real fountain of youth is not avoiding time.
-It is building the strength to move through it with confidence.
+The real shift is not about turning back time.
+It is about building the strength to keep living life on your terms.

 About the contributor